angold5/aws-cloudformation-resource-providers-ecr/aws-ecr-repository/docs/lifecyclepolicy.md

 ## Examples

-Passing in a parameter to the Lifecycle.
+Passing in a parameter to the LifecyclePolicyText.
 "Use !Sub |" and the put the parameter in "${}"

 ### YAML
     RetainedImageCount: